 The Saw Palmetto (Serenoa repens) and Sabal Minor

 The Sabal Minor, also known as the dwarf palmetto, is actually native to the southeastern United States up to North Carolina.
-The saw palmetto may sound familiar from health stores, and is also a native to the more northern southern states.
+The saw palmetto may sound familiar from health stores and is also a native to the more northern southern states.
 They are the palms that begin to dot the middle of the traffic islands on your road trips toward the Carolinas.
-Each are low lying palms in the north that have similar hardiness to the needle palm.
-A dense planting of young specimens host the ability to look exquisite and exotic in the northern garden with the right design.
+Each are low-lying palms in the north that have similar hardiness to the needle palm.
+A dense planting of young specimens hosts the ability to look exquisite and exotic in the northern garden with the right design.

 The Pindo Palm (Butia capitata)